 Some popular colours right now

-Brassica from Farrow & Ball is a dark and sophisitcated lavender where feminine and charming tones are both portrayed through the colour in lighter areas, and become much more sophisticated and grey in darker areas due to an underlying hint of black.
+Brassica from Farrow & Ball is a dark and sophisticated lavender where feminine and charming tones are both portrayed through the colour in lighter areas, and become much more sophisticated and grey in darker areas due to an underlying hint of black.
 The name comes from a group of plants containing purple sprouting broccoli.
 It is a perfect combined with Elephant’s Breath and Skimming Stone for a rich, contemporary feel.

 Paean Black from Farrow & Ball is a chic red based black that creates an intimate feel in super contemporary or bohemian homes.
-It is perfect combined with a red hue from Farrow & Ball.
+It is perfectly combined with a red hue from Farrow & Ball.
 The name comes from a song of praise.

-Studio Green is Farrow & Ball’s darkest green, and was one of their very first colours created.
-With its deep and dark green hues it can almost appear black unless in very well lit room.
+Studio Green is Farrow & Ball’s darkest green and was one of their very first colours created.
+With its deep and dark green hues, it can almost appear black unless in very well lit room.
 When light bounces off this colour it can appear much greener than on the colour card.

 Railings from Farrow & Ball is a soft black with blue undertones and has been popular for us in the past year, with two of our clients choosing this classy colour.
-It has more blue hues than black, and is a softer alternative to black.
+It has more blue hues than black and is a softer alternative to black.
 The name is taken from ironwork, hence the name “Railings”.
-The bluer undertones of this dark hue transforms rooms into dramatic and enveloping interior spaces.
+The bluer undertones of this dark hue transform rooms into dramatic and enveloping interior spaces.

 Clients from Ongar and Harringay chose the colour Railings from Farrow & Ball.